 Today we drive approx 5 hours making stops along the way.
 Tonight we swag camp at a campground with shower and toilet facilities with all meals are provided.
 There is even limited phone charging here.

 On the last day of the trip, you’ll wake to the now-familiar warble of kookaburras and cockatoos before taking the coastal road to Perth.
 Check out the Ngilgi caves and get the lowdown on this amazing underground world, then gain a totally different insight into local culture during a meet-up with some of the people indigenous to the area.
 A final stint on the road will bring us into Perth.

 Today we drive approx. 5 hours and please make sure you have booked your Perth accommodation prior to departure.
 You’ll get your breakfast and lunch and although there are no formal activities planned it is usual for the group to get together and reflect on the big journey together over a few drinks and meal (at own expense).

 Important NotesThings you need to know about this tour

 - Please arrive at departure point 15 minutes early.

 - Luggage should be restricted to 15kg in a soft bag or backpack plus a day pack.

 - If the guide and group prefer to stay in accommodation (in lieu of camping due to inclement weather) this is at additional cost.

-- The tour is a camping adventure and participation and involvement is required.
+- The tour is a camping adventure and participation and involvement are required.
 Accommodation is a mixture of national parks, campgrounds, bush camps (no facilities) and a farm retreat.